300 Series: Administration

 • Carryout special duties relating to the administration of the total district as assigned by the superintendent.

-In executing these duties and others that the superintendent may delegate to them, the building principal shall consider the needs of the students in the school district as well as the district’s financial condition.
+In executing these duties and others that the superintendent may delegate to them, the building principal shall consider the needs of the students in the district as well as the district’s financial condition.

 Adopted: 6/70